JulianNicholls/React-Native-Course/README.md

   reducer action.
 The main exception to this is when using `redux-promise` which requires that the promised data name has to be `payload`.

-* The filtering in my food app is a lot more complicated than Stephen's.
+* The filtering in my foodie app is a lot more complicated than Stephen's.
-  In the UK, the Yelp API frequently returns a lot less information, including and empty or missing `price` field.
+  In the UK, the Yelp API frequently returns a lot less information, including an empty or missing `price` field.

+* As a consequence of the previous, in addition to the lists with the three tiers of price, I have another list where the price range is unknown.

+* My classes in the foodie app are generally `Restaurant` where Stephen uses `Result(s)`

 ### Git client